nit611/Sparkify-IBM-Udacity/README.md

 - `userAgent` - the user agent used by the user to visit sparkify
 - `userId` - unique number identifying each user

-For more information about the data, visit the [Jupyter Notebook above!](@Sparkify.ipynb)
+For more information about the data, visit the [Jupyter Notebook above!](https://github.com/nit611/Sparkify-IBM-Udacity/blob/da_real_nit/Sparkify.ipynb).

+## <a name="modelling"></a> Modelling

+1. The classification algorithms tested here are - Random Forest Classifier, Gradient Boosted Trees Classifier, Logistic Regression and Linear Support Vector Machines.
+The thorough documentation for the algorithms and its application is available in the [Spark ML documentation](https://spark.apache.org/docs/latest/ml-classification-regression.html).
+2. Based on the performance metric, the F1-Score, the models are evaluated and for the love of experimentation, I took 3 out of the 4 for hyperparameter tuning, which is the second part of this section of the notebook.
+For more detailed discussion of the parameters and algorithms selected to tune, visit the section Modelling, linked in the [Jupyter Notebook above!](https://github.com/nit611/Sparkify-IBM-Udacity/blob/da_real_nit/Sparkify.ipynb).